Left-exact Localizations of $\infty$-Topoi III: The Acyclic Product

 \item The hyper-radical of all the stages but the limit one is generated by the image of $X$.
 The hyper-reduction of all the stages is the canonical morphism to $\cS$ induced by $P_0$.

 \end{enumerate} \end{thm-intro}

 Let us say a word on the other stages of the tower.
-The objets of the $\idl X$\=/adic completion $\S X^\wedge_{\idl X}$ are formal Goodwillie towers (towers of excisive functors).
-As an pro-object in logos, it classifies nilpotent objects of finite order (\cref{rem:pro-lim}).
+The objects of the $\idl X$\=/adic completion $\S X^\wedge_{\idl X}$ are formal Goodwillie towers (towers of excisive functors).
+As a pro-object in logoi, it classifies nilpotent objects of finite order (\cref{rem:pro-lim}).
 We do not know what it classifies as a logos.
 The canonical functor ${\S X \to \S X^\wedge_{\idl X}}$ sends a functor to its Goodwillie tower, and the separation quotient ${\S X \to \S X\quotient \bigcap_n \idl X ^n}$ identifies two functors if they have the same Goodwillie tower.
 This logos classifies \oo connected objects with an unidentified extra property.
 Finally, the logos $\cS = \S X\quotient\idl X$ being hyper-reduced, the nil-reduction and hyper-reduction stages of the tower are simply $\cS$.

 Geometrically, the tower of \cref{thm:Goodwillie:tower} studies the infinitesimal neighborhood of the terminal object $1\in \tA$ in the topos line.
 We have the following filtration of subtopoi of the topos $\tA$ (their classifying properties are given below)